WHO WE ARE

 Our Background

-Vox Vera’s founder and coaches bring experience across law, business, academia, and the performing arts — including BigLaw litigation, Fortune 50 executive leadership, and professional performance with LA Opera, the San Francisco Symphony, and leading classical and theatrical companies.
+Vox Vera’s Founder and Associate Coaches bring experience across law, business, academia, and the performing arts — including BigLaw litigation, Fortune 50 executive leadership, and professional performance with LA Opera, the San Francisco Symphony, and leading classical and theatrical companies.

 Paul Marchegiani is the only U.S. attorney and former senior Fortune 50 executive certified in Patsy Rodenburg’s voice and presence method, taught at the Royal Shakespeare Company, and has taught communication and public speaking at Stanford Law School, UC Berkeley School of Law, and the University of Chicago Law School.